duzailian/tf-a-tests/docs/getting_started/build-options.rst

 - ``SPMC_AT_EL3``: This flag is required to match the feature set of Cactus SP that are implemented in TF-A EL3 SPMC.
 Default value is 0.

+- ``CACTUS_PWR_MGMT_SUPPORT``: This flag controls if Cactus SP supports PSCI power management operations received as framework messages from SPMC.
+This option can take either 0 (unsupported) or 1 (supported).
+Default value is 1.

 Realm payload specific Build Options
 ------------------------------------